Alarm Monitoring Market Size and Share

 Alarm Monitoring Market Analysis by Mordor Intelligence

-The alarm monitoring market size stood at USD 65.06 billion in 2025 and is projected to reach USD 87.83 billion by 2030, reflecting a 6.20% CAGR over the forecast period.
+The alarm monitoring market size was valued at USD 65.06 billion in 2025 and estimated to grow from USD 69.05 billion in 2026 to reach USD 92.96 billion by 2031, at a CAGR of 6.13% during the forecast period (2026-2031).
 Rapid migration from legacy phone-line signaling to cloud-based, AI-enabled platforms expands the addressable customer base while raising average revenue per user.
 Growing insurance discounts of 5-20% for professionally monitored systems encourage new residential and commercial adopters, and 5G or LTE-M connectivity reduces false alarms and service truck rolls.
 Competitive intensity increases as manufacturers bundle analytics, video, and cellular modules into single SKUs, compressing hardware margins but accelerating service upgrades.
 At the same time, stricter lone-worker legislation and sustainability mandates drive enterprise demand for remote asset observability across energy, construction, and public-safety assets.
 Together, these dynamics sustain mid-single-digit expansion even as price pressure rises in saturated regions of North America and Europe.

 Key Report Takeaways